OWNER & RESIDENT A-Z

 As we only have two elevators, only one elevator can be reserved and put “on service” and the possible hours are from 9am to 5pm from Monday to Saturday, there is a four-hour maximum.
 If elevator use continues longer than 4-hours or past the time of the reservation the Corporation will charge you for any staff overtime costs.

 The building has an emergency diesel generator that starts automatically if the Toronto Hydro power to the building fails.
-This generator powers emergency lighting in the hallways, stairwells and other parts of the common elements including the garage.
-It does NOT provide emergency power to individual Units.
+This generator powers emergency lighting in the hallways, stairwells and other parts of the common elements including the garage and one elevator.
+It does NOT provide emergency power to individual Units and can operate for about 10 hours.

 Our building is fairly well insulated but you are advised to ensure that your windows can be completely closed and that the weather stripping is in good condition.
 Several owners have replaced their window glass with Triple E glass, and have seen considerable savings in their electricity costs.
 (Repair and replacement of window glass is a Unit owner’s responsibility.
 See “Windows" below.)